 More often than not, when gamers get nostalgic for the games of yesteryear, Nintendo consoles come to mind.
 Sure, Stadium Events and the Nintendo World Championships are worth some big money on NES, but Atari has some games that easily compare with those from a pure value perspective.

 If you have one of these in your collection, consider yourself among the lucky few.
-If you happen to spot one of these on Craigslist or at a garage sale, jump on it fast!
+And should you happen to spot one of these on Craigslist or at a garage sale, jump on it fast!

-The last copy to hit the market with the box included sold for an even more mind-blowing 33 thousand dollars.
+The last copy to hit the market with the box included sold for an even more mind-blowing $33,000.
 That means the little bit of cardboard is actually worth more than the game itself.
-It’s pretty nuts.
-What’s even crazier is that the game is actually a commercial release, whereas most of the really rare games were never sold in stores.
+What’s even crazier is that Air Raid actually had a commercial release, whereas most really rare games were never sold in stores.

 So how much is this insanely rare game actually worth?
-The last loose cartridge sold for $13,800, which is just staggering.
-No copies with a box have ever made it to the public, but it’s easy to imagine that if one did, it would probably sell for around the same price as Air Raid.
+The last loose cartridge sold for $13,800, which is staggering.
+No boxed copies have ever made it to the public, but it’s easy to imagine that if one did, it would probably sell for around the same price as Air Raid.

-This is another special order game, but it comes with a very interesting twist.
-Buyers would custom order it as a gift, and the name of the recipient would be added to the title screen.
+This is another special order game, but it comes with an interesting twist.
+Buyers would custom order it as a gift, and the developers would add the name of the recipient to the title screen.
 There was also a spot on the front to write the name of the person getting the gift.
 This is about as custom as you can find in video game-related gifts.

-Image Credits: Chris L Via Flickr
+Image Credits: Chris L via Flickr